Welcome

 Traveling Through Time: A Collection of Historical Short Stories

 Janet is writing a variety of southern historical short stories.
-Projected publication: Spring 2024.
+Projected publication: 2025.

 I Need The Light: 26 Weekly Devotionals To Help You Through Winter